Cloumy074/Vanier_420-SF3-RE_F25_Team-Project/docs/project_plan/ProjectPlan_WavesSimulator.typ

   - The bottom section of the root layout will display the mathematical equation corresponding to current parameters defined by the user and to the graph.
 This will be shown by using a Label that updates dynamically as user changes the parameters.

 === Controller (Event Handling)
+All controls in the user interface will have event handlers or listeners attached.
+When user interacts with any control, the corresponding controller method will be involved to process the change, update the graph and equation.

 = Task Breakdown